lais-gurgel/Trybe-course/readme.md

-# Trybe
+# Trybe Course

-This repository contains all the summaries, exercises and projects developeds by *[Lais Gurgel](https://lais-gurgel.github.io/)* while studying at [Trybe](https://www.betrybe.com/) :rocket:
+This repository contains all the summaries, exercises and projects developeds by me, *[Lais Gurgel](https://lais-gurgel.github.io/)*, while studying at [Trybe](https://www.betrybe.com/) :rocket:

 *The program has more than **1,500 hours** of classroom and online classes and covers front-end, back-end, computer science, software engineering, agile methodologies, and soft skills.*

 ### [Get in touch!](https://www.linkedin.com/in/lais-gurgel/)
 <!-- :white_check_mark: -->

-## FUNDAMENTALS OF WEB DEVELOPMENT
+### FUNDAMENTALS OF WEB DEVELOPMENT
 ##### Block 1: Unix, Bash and Shell Script
 *  1-3: *Unix & Bash - Part 1*
 *  1-4: *Unix & Bash - Part 2*